NREL/streamm-tools/doc/source/oligomethylthiophene.rst

 Generate a .xyz file, a `Gaussian <http://www.gaussian.com/>`_ .com input file and a submission script ".pbs"  for thiophene by running ::

-   donoracceptorsystems.py  "thiophene  ( R_methane  )" -b  BuildingBlocks-release -r 5 -p "180 0 "
+   donoracceptorsystems.py  "thiophene  ( R_methane  )" -b  BuildingBlocks -r 5 -p "180 0 "

 will generate oligomers  with n=1-5 repeat units with sulfurs of thiophene in the trans configuration, see :ref:`oligothiophene <oligothiophene>` for -p